tensorlakeai/indexify/docs/docs/getting_started.md

 2. Retrieve the Named Entities extracted from the text
 3. Use a User Interface to visually debug your pipelines and inspect how pages are broken down into chunks

-Let's get started!

 ## Prerequisites

 Before we begin, make sure you have:

-1. Python 3.7 or higher installed
+1. Python 3.9 or higher installed
 2. Basic knowledge of Python programming
 3. Familiarity with command-line interfaces
 4. An OpenAI API key (for using GPT models)